Mark Setteducati

-Mark Setteducati (born November 1, 1955) is an American magician and inventor of magic, illusions, games and puzzles.
-He is also an author, known for the book, The Magic Show, and featured on PBS Inventors.
+Mark Setteducati (born November 1, 1955) is an American magician and inventor of illusions, games and puzzles.
+He is also an author, known for the book The Magic Show, which he co-authored with Anne Benkovitz.
+He is featured on the PBS "Inventors" list.

 Early life and education

 Setteducati was born in New York City, NY and grew up in Emerson, New Jersey.
 He received his BFA in Art and Design from the School of Visual Arts in Manhattan, New York.
 He later became a member of the faculty, where he created and taught the first ever toy and game design class, which allowed students to be able to receive a BFA with a major in Toy Design.

 Career

 From 1975 to 1980, Setteducati was the assistant to artist, Louise Bourgeois, and in 1992 he performed Magic in “She Lost it”, a performance piece by Bourgeois at The Fabric Workshop in Philadelphia.